Tag

 Governance Structure

-The governance structure for the delivery of a major project such as a light rail scheme should follow published guidance and ensure clarity regarding the respective roles of various bodies …
+The governance structure for the delivery of a major project such as a light rail scheme should follow the published guidance and should ensure that there is clarity regarding the …

 - In November 2023, the Council stated it broadly agreed with Lord Hardie's recommendations, noting that governance improvements had been implemented for Trams to Newhaven …